 Our after school mentoring program is done in partnership with the Engage! out-of-school time program at Hesperia Community Schools.
 TrueMentors provides learning and growth opportunities for students in Kindergarten through 12th grades.
 Students engage in brief lessons and activities under the guidance of Middle School and/or High School peer mentors and supervision by TrueMentors Staff.
 Programming is held in person or virtually every Thursday afternoon from 4:00 to 5:00 p.m. throughout the school year. *Middle School/High School students begin at 3:30 p.m.

 TrueMentors' Parks in Focus

 Parks in Focus is an outdoor based group mentoring program run through TrueMentors with support from the Udall Foundation and financial backing from the Fremont Area Community Foundation.
 The purpose of Parks in Focus is to connect youth to nature through photography.
-We take an annual week long camping trip to Pictured Rocks National Lakeshore, as well as shorter local trips to State Parks and public lands throughout the year.
+Parks in Focus encourages youth to be creative in applying lessons learned such as perspective, subject, macro, landscapes, and more.
+Each summer we take an annual week-long camping trip to Pictured Rocks National Lakeshore, as well as shorter local trips to state parks and public lands throughout the year.
 Take a moment to browse photos taken by our participants here.